How Long Is A Dentist Appointment?

 Patients with dental anxiety may need extra time to feel comfortable and relaxed before proceeding with treatment.

-Tailoring dental care to meet the specific needs and preferences of each patient can also require additional time but ensures a more personalized and effective treatment plan.
+Tailoring dental care to meet the specific needs and preferences of each patient can also require additional time, but it ensures a more personalized and effective treatment plan.

 Educating patients about their oral health and discussing detailed treatment options are important and can add time to the visit.